 - In the top menu bar, select the Connect tab.

-- Click the Rotate token button to regenerate your MCP server URL.
+- Click the Rotate token button to generate a new token.

-This will invalidate your previous URL, preventing unauthorized access.
+This invalidates your previous token immediately, preventing unauthorized access.

 Client-specific setup notes